YuzhuGao/YuzhuGao.github.io/_posts/2021-05-17-ali-presentation.md

 _07/2021-08/2021 in Alibaba Group_

 __Into__ : <br>
-Optimized shopping live icons to boost active buyers.
+Guided live-streaming shopping icons setting in order to effectively notify and attract active buyers.

 __Responsibilities__: <br>
-On the product list page, designed and ran A/B tests to figure out the proper text, position, and style of the live icons to attract more users.
+On the product list page, designed A/B tests to assess the content, position, and style of the live icons for commodities.

 __Achievements__:  <br>
-After the live icons went online, the number of active buyers increased by 4%.
+After the new live icons went online, the number of active buyers increased by 4%.